 I apologize to my husband and daughter when I make mistakes, lose my temper, or just forget things like dinner.

 We are all learning daily.
 There is no parenting, marriage, or life book for us to follow.
 We have to learn as we go.

 And part of learning is we are going to make mistakes.
 Apologizing helps sets you up for success.

-You are acknowledging your mistake, and are making an action plan to do better.
-Acknowleging mistakes is part of a growth mindset.
+You are acknowledging your mistake and are making an action plan to do better.
+Acknowledging mistakes is part of a growth mindset.
 And in a growth mindset, you are open to possibility.

 - Do not apologize just to pacify someone.
 Apologize when you intend to change your behavior.
 Apologies should be genuine.

 - Do not say ”I’m sorry but you…”.
 This is gaslighting.
 You are shifting responsibility for your behavior away from yourself.

 - Be heartfelt and acknowledge your mistake. ”I’m sorry I yelled.
 I got upset and lost my temper.
 Can you help me do better?”